Person-93/cargo-feature-matrix/README.md

 ## Usage

-Any cargo command that accepts a `--package` and `--features` flag can be run with this command.
+Any cargo command that accepts a `--package`, `--features`, and `--no-default-features` flag can be run with this command.
 ```shell
 cargo feature-matrix [OPTIONS] <COMMAND> [-- <COMMAND_ARGS_AND_FLAGS>...]
 ```